 \section{Theoretical Results}

+This section presents theoretical results for LaRT.
+We do not make explicit model assumptions about the item parameters for the questions; instead, we treat them as fixed, unknown parameters, as in most existing IRT literature.

-In this section, we present theoretical results for LaRT.
-First, we prove identifiability to ensure statistical validity of inferences about LLM latent traits.
+Next, we first prove identifiability of the model parameters to ensure statistical validity of inferences about LLM latent traits.
 Second, we derive asymptotic distributions that characterize estimation precision and reveal when LaRT achieves smaller asymptotic variances than standalone IRT.